jerinic-dusan/PC_parts/README.md

 # PC_parts

 ## Overview
 This is a script that scrapes data from given pcpartpicker websites, it fetches related news for wanted products and does a text summarization for top news.
-All of this data is then sent by email or displayed in console.
+All of this data is then sent by email or displayed in a console.

-• Script starts by parsing input file products.json that looks like this.
+• Script starts by parsing input file products.json.
 Links inside are used to scrape best prices from vendors that currently have that item in stock.
-This data is saved for later use.
+Product names will be used for related news fetching.
 File example:
 ```
 [